ArthurLuciani/serpy/README.md

 # serpy
 Serpy is intended to provide an easy-to-use and lightweight 'pure' Python module for direct, low-overhead TCP/IP communications.
-It provides two classes and methods for synchronous and asynchronous (ordered) communication.
 No more worries about sockets, threads, queues and sudden disconnections.
 These are handled silently by Serpy.

 Our interest in developing serpy is to use it for transfer of data between scientific instrumentation and data processing workstations.
 It has successfully been used to interface home-built photon counting electronics to a distant data acquisition workstation.